jitapichab/iac-playground/README.md

 # IaC Playground Examples

-This repository is to create different infrastructure projects to help test various points of view or system designs.
+Welcome to the IaC Playground Examples repository!
+This project aims to provide various infrastructure projects to assist in testing system design.

+## Objective

+The goal of this repository is to offer the flexibility to deploy infrastructure using the IaC tool of your choice.

+## Available Tools

+- Terragrunt
+- OpenTofu

+## Contributions

+We welcome contributions!
+Feel free to send a PR with any features or enhancements you'd like to incorporate into this IaC playground.